allenjake440/NFL_Champion/README.md

 ## Notes

 - This project was built using hand-collected data.
 For future seasons, the data should be manually updated and formatted appropriately.
-- The project involves machine learning techniques using Python to predict NFL champions based on various statistical sources.
+- The project involves machine learning techniques using Python to predict NFL champions based on Pro Football Reference Data.